William Bligh, Captain

 Click for French warships in Tahiti, 1842.

 In 1767 a British ship commanded by Samuel Wallis anchored at the island of Tahiti.
-It has a population estimated to be around 50,000 (about 125 persons per square mile.)
-Tahitians are said to have arrived in their part of the world sometime in the 300s CE, while the islands (the Society Islands) were not inhabited by humans.
-What Wallis found was a hierarchical society that was also communal and accustomed to conflict and war.
+The island had a population estimated at around 50,000 (about 125 persons per square mile.)
+Tahitians are said to have arrived in the Society Islands sometime in the 300s CE, while these islands were uninhabited by humans.
+What Wallis found in 1767 was a hierarchical society that was also communal and accustomed to conflict and war.

 The Tahitian chieftain most friendly with the British was Pomare.
 The additional British captains arriving at Tahiti accepted his claim to hegemony.
 They gave him guns in trade and helped him in his battles with other islanders.
 British missionaries arrived, sent by a non-denominational Protestant group called the London Missionary Society.
 Pomare befriended the missionaries, and the missionaries favored both peace and Pomare, but, with the British unwilling to apply force to create order among the islands, the missionaries were unable to stop the warring.

 Pomare II believed that his fall was a sign of having lost favor with the god Oro, and, aided by the missionary Henry Nott, he began paying more attention to the god of the Christians.
 Pomare II organized military support from his kinsmen on the islands of Raiatea, Bora Bora and Huahine.
-Warring resumed, with Pomare winning the decisive Battle of Feii, on November 12, 1815.
+Warring resumed, with Pomare winning the decisive Battle of Feii on November 12, 1815.
 His victory was a victory also for the Christians.
-And, in victory Pomare surprised the Tahitians.
+The warfare culture of the islanders had been changed by the influence that the missionaries had on Pomare II. in victory Pomare surprised the Tahitians.
 He pardoned all who laid down their weapons.
-When defeated warriors returned from the hills, they found their homes had not been set afire and that their wives and children had not be slaughtered.
-The warfare culture of the islanders had been changed by the influence that the missionaries had on Pomare II.
+When defeated warriors returned from the hills they found their homes had not been set afire and that their wives and children had not be slaughtered.

 Centralized authority among chiefs was not traditional in Tahiti, but the missionaries welcomed Pomare's new power.
 Distress from disease, civil war and death won for them serious attention to their teachings.
-They launched a campaign to teach the islanders to read, so they could read scripture.
+They launched a campaign to teach the islanders to read for the sake of reading scripture.
 There were mass conversions in hope of the supernatural protections that Christianity offered.
 The missionaries told the islanders how to dress.
 The climate was suitable to exposing the skin to the greater cool of open air, but for the missionaries little clothing was indecent exposure.

-Another lifestyle promoted by the missionaries was manufacturing, the missionaries setting up a sugar refinery and a textile factory.
+Another lifestyle promoted by the missionaries was manufacturing.
+The missionaries set up a sugar refinery and a textile factory.
 In 1817, Tahiti acquired it first printing press, and, in 1819, cotton, sugar and coffee crops were planted.